Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$: Introduction

-denotes the \emph{extended quotient} of $T$ by $W$, see \S 4.
-From our point of view, the extended quotient $T\q W$, a complex algebraic variety, is a more concrete version of the noncommutative quotient algebra $\cO(T) \rtimes W$.

 In \S 4, we focus on a part of the smooth dual of $\GL_n(K)$, namely the arithmetically unramified smooth dual.
-The extended quotient $T\q W$ is a model for this part of the dual, and we calculate explicitly the local constants.
+The extended quotient $T\q W$ is a model for this part of the dual, where $T$ is a maximal torus in the Langlands dual group $\GL_n(\C)$ and $W$ is the Weyl group of $\GL_n(\C)$.
+We calculate explicitly the epsilon factors.